LogtalkDotOrg/logtalk3/examples/dcgs/NOTES.md

 - `iban`
 	IBAN validation; this example can generate very large integers during validation and thus may not work with all backend Prolog compilers
+- `lambdas`
+	example of using lambda expressions in grammar rules

 This folder includes an example, `tokenizer`, adapted with permission from a Michael A. Covington example: